 - 7700 Parmer – 7700 Parmer is a 900,000-square-foot, multi-building office campus in Northwest Austin.
 The campus had previously been a single-tenant corporate campus that underwent conversion to a multi-tenant opportunity.
 It has a unique logo, its own website, and matching collateral.

 - Pennybacker Commons – Previously called The Millenium, Pennybacker Commons is a 136,000-square-foot office building in Austin’s Northwest submarket.
 In 2019, the building underwent major renovations, got new ownership, and, in turn, was given a new name and brand identity to redefine the building’s perception in the market.
 It has a custom website, distinct messaging, and custom-branded marketing materials.

 When Does It Not Make Sense to Have a Custom Brand?

 Since brand identity projects can be long and may require a significant amount of funding, not every owner wants to or should create a custom brand identity for its property.
 In many cases, a brokerage firm’s standard brand materials can be sufficient for successfully marketing a property.

 Examples where custom branding might be a waste of time or money include smaller Class A properties, Class B properties, or value-oriented properties.

 Examples of properties that don’t have custom brand identities and are well served by utilizing standard templates include:

-- Eastside Village – A 95,000 SF office building located in Austin’s Eastside, Eastside Village is within walking distance to many amenities and is in a great location.
+- Eastside Village – A 95,000-square-foot office building located in Austin’s Eastside, Eastside Village is within walking distance of many amenities and is in a great location.
 The standard marketing materials have been successful for this property, and the property has remained 100% leased for the majority of its time on the market.